jkrbec/all_the_small_things/README.md

 # all_the_small_things
 # Small experimental snippets I came across and created along the way...

+## Pyxpressive app
+A protoapp written during my testing of NLTK tools for NLP <br>
+It allows user to perform basic lexicostatistical analysis of given texts. <br>
+Also, the list of referential words was obtained with blood and tears as I used <b> regular expressions </b> to extract these from a webpage sourcecode

 ## Pfylter apps
 A basic prototype of a simple photo editor to compare the use of PyQt5 and tkinter libraries